githubformatthew/mobile-UI-test/README.md

 ![ForgotPassword](/images/ForgotPassword5.PNG)
 ![ForgotPassword](/images/ForgotPassword6.PNG)

-User can key in the recovery code in the mobile application to enable entering new password for the account.
+User can key in the recovery code to the mobile application.
+New password can be set for the account.

 ### 3. Dashboard – Mobile App
 ![Location](/images/location.PNG)